Leaving Webflow in 2026: What Actually Happened After

 The Moment Webflow Stopped Feeling Like a Good Deal

 There was a time when Webflow made sense.
 Visual editor, clean code output, no plugins to maintain.
 For a certain type of business at a certain size, it was a genuinely good choice.
 That time has passed for most of the businesses we talk to.
+See the full Webflow migration cost breakdown before deciding.

 The shift did not happen overnight.
 It happened in layers.
 A price increase here.
 A bandwidth cut there.
 A feature deprecated with six weeks notice.
 A bill that doubled without a single email warning.
 And then one day, a business owner opens their billing portal, sees a number they did not agree to, and realizes the platform they built their business on is no longer working for them.